 *The Jordanian Dinar is “pegged” to the US Dollar.
 This means that the exchange rate between Jordanian Dinar (JD) and the US Dollar is always the same.
 1 Jordanian Dinar equals $1.41 US Dollars.

-Other significant costs to account for which are highly variable according to personal circumstances:
+Other significant costs to account for which are highly variable according to personal circumstances are

-Home furnishings; education for children (can be quite costly); telephone; mobile phone; internet access; travel, both to get to Jordan from the country of origin and also to exit Jordan for visa renewal (airline tickets, rental car, visas, airport taxes, food, accommodation); entertainment; clothing; gifts; postage; health insurance; life insurance; purchase of a vehicle (cost, insurance, registration fees, upkeep, fuel); taxes from your home country; charitable giving; savings.
+Home furnishings; education for children (can be quite costly); telephone; mobile phone; internet access; travel, both to get to Jordan from the country of origin and also to exit Jordan for visa renewal (airline tickets, multiple PCR tests both ways, rental car, visas, airport taxes, food, accommodation); entertainment; clothing; gifts; postage; health insurance; life insurance; purchase of a vehicle (cost, insurance, registration fees, upkeep, fuel); taxes from your home country; charitable giving; savings.